TheBIPM/SI-Reference-Point-generation-scripts/docs/SI_Reference_Point.md

 | <nobr>App.
 1</nobr> |  Decisions of the CGPM and the CIPM | SI/decisions |

+#### Tools
+The SI Reference Point provides also a tool to allow for machine-encoding and interpretation of prefixed and other combined units (µm, m<sup>2</sup>, <nobr>m s<sup>-1</sup>, etc.).

+--> !!
+USAGE !! <---

 ## 3. Data model

-The information contained in the nine editions of the SI Brochure has been encoded semantically and made publicly available on the internet at:
+The information contained in the ninth editions of the SI Brochure has been encoded semantically and made publicly available on the internet at:

 [si-digital-framework.org/SI](http://si-digital-framework.org/SI)